 The Career Counseling team possesses in-depth expertise in career counseling and career development that is utilized to, directly and indirectly, support career decision making of Austin Community College (ACC) students (current and prospective) and alumni.

 Career Counselors provide in-depth specialized personal counseling associated with critical career development and employment-related issues to current, former, and prospective students that exceeds the service level routinely available through existing campus personnel and resources.
-Career Counselors also support and confer with Student Accessibility Services, instructional departments, Continuing Education, Adult Education, Area of Study Advisors, Support Center Advocates, Completion Counselors, Clinical Counselors, Success Coaches, EDUC faculty, and others to develop a unified plan to meet group and individual needs associated with career development and career decision making.
+Career Counselors also support and confer with Student Accessibility Services, instructional departments, Continuing Education, Adult Education, Area of Study Advisors, Student Advocates, Clinical Counselors, Success Coaches, EDUC faculty, and others to develop a unified plan to meet group and individual needs associated with career development and career decision making.

 Attending college is fun and exciting; however, at times, it can be challenging especially when trying to balance work, school, friends, and extracurricular activities.
 The District Clinical Counseling Services (DCCS) provides psychosocial support to Austin Community College (ACC) currently enrolled students who are experiencing mental health challenges that may impede their ability to succeed.* Clinical counselors will assist students through personal challenges, transitions, and stressful times that may create concerns or difficulties throughout a student’s college experience.

 Scope of Service